admazzola/OrbWeaver/README.md

 This single-file P2P network API was originally written to provide P2P patches to the indie game Sands of Osiris.

-This API is primarily broken into two part: Weaver, and WeaverOrb (or just Orb)
+This API can be divided into two part: Weaver, and WeaverOrb (or just Orb)

 The Weaver portion accepts two inputs: int Port; string[] MasterNodeIPAddresses.
 It outputs a Node[] list, which is a list of all other PCs running this copy of Weaver using the same port and Master Servers.